Suman373/Suman373/README.md

  <h3>My blogs and articles 📄🖊</h3>

+ - <a href="https://roy-blogs.hashnode.dev/theoretical-aspects-of-api" target ="_blank"> Theoretical aspects of API </a>
  - <a href="https://roy-blogs.hashnode.dev/from-react-in-web-to-react-in-mobile" target="_blank"> From React in web to React in mobile </a>
  - <a href="https://dev.to/suman373_30/so-what-is-http--4kb4" target="_blank"> So what is http ?</a>
  - <a href="https://dev.to/suman373_30/deploy-your-static-react-app-under-5mins-4oij" target="_blank"> Deploy react app under 5 mins</a>